How to pay international contractors in Georgia [2024]

 Converting a skilled contractor to an employee can be a great addition to your team.
 However, before bringing them on, you must ensure compliance with Georgia's legal requirements and provide the necessary benefits.

 Compliance can be tricky in Georgia, which has strict local laws from the Georgian Labor Code.
-Rippling handles it all, so you never have to worry about legally compliant paperwork, benefits administration, or payroll.
+Additionally, you'll need to decide whether to establish your own entity or hire employees through an employer of record (EOR).

 Rippling and its affiliates do not provide tax, legal, or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal, or accounting advice.
 You should consult your own tax, legal, and accounting advisors before engaging in any related activities or transactions.